Emanuel Ax, piano

 Location: Shriver Hall

 The consummate pianist Emanuel Ax brings a lifetime of authority to every musical setting—whether as a soloist with the world’s leading orchestras, chamber musician, Grammy-winning recording artist, or recitalist.
-With “bountiful imagination, delicacy when called for and thundering power” (The New York Times) he returns to Shriver Hall performing essential repertoire including Schubert's powerful Sonata in A minor and a dazzling array of Chopin.
+With “bountiful imagination, delicacy when called for and thundering power” (The New York Times) he returns to Shriver Hall performing essential repertoire including Schumann's powerful Fantasie in C major.

 “Mr. Ax plays with youthful brio, incisive rhythm, bountiful imagination, delicacy when called for, and thundering power” —The New York Times